gohugoio/hugo/content/themes/installing-and-using-themes.md

 ---
-title: Installing and Using Themes
+title: Install and Use Themes
-linktitle: Installing and Using Themes
+linktitle: Install and Use Themes
 description: Install and use a theme from the Hugo theme showcase easily through the CLI.
 date: 2017-02-01
 publishdate: 2017-02-01